mli0603/openpi-comet/README.md

 ## Installation

-Openpi use [uv](https://docs.astral.sh/uv/) to manage Python dependencies.
+Openpi uses [uv](https://docs.astral.sh/uv/) to manage Python dependencies.
 See the [uv installation instructions](https://docs.astral.sh/uv/getting-started/installation/) to set it up.
 Once uv is installed, run the following to set up the environment:

 ```bash
 cd baselines/openpi